-The area primarily includes those lands referred to as the Black Ridge Canyons WSA situated between the Colorado/Utah State line and the west boundary of Colorado National Monument.
+The area primarily includes those lands referred to as the Black Ridge Canyons WSAs situated between the Colorado/Utah State line and the west boundary of Colorado National Monument.
 On the north, the area withdrawn by BLM for protection of scenic river values of the Colorado River and a corridor approximately 1/2-mile wide either side of the river, are included.
-The Black Ridge, Sieber Canyon and Little Dolores River Canyon are the southern boundary of the area.
+The Black Ridge, Sieber Canyon and Little Dolores River Canyon form the southern boundary of the area.

 Several population centers are important in relation to the area studied.
-Grand Junction and the neighboring communities in the Grand Valley area have an estimated population in excess of 80,000.
-Within a day's drive (350 mile radius) are three major metropolitan areas: the Colorado Front Range including Fort Collins, Denver, Colorado Springs, and Pueblo; the Wasatch Front in Utah including Salt Lake City, Provo and Ogden; and the Santa Fe/Albuquerque area of New Mexico.
-The total population of these areas exceeds four million.
-Refer to Figure 2.
+Grand Junction and neighboring communities in the Grand Valley area have an estimated population in excess of 80,000.
+Within a day's drive (350 mile radius) are three major metropolitan areas: the Colorado Front Range including Fort Collins, Denver, Colorado Springs, and